Development contributions; collection

-The development of building areas by providing infrastructure on site is a task of the municipalities.
+The development of building areas by providing on-site infrastructure is a task of the municipalities.
 Development facilities for which the residents regularly have to pay on a pro rata basis due to special advantages are typically, on the one hand, the piped facilities (water supply, drainage, district heating) and, on the other hand, the development roads (possibly also parking spaces, green spaces and noise protection facilities).
 The municipalities have a wide margin of discretion in the concrete design of the road or pipeline route.

 In any case, the levying of contributions requires an effective local contribution statute, which can differ from municipality to municipality, so that global statements can only be made to a limited extent.
-An assessment of contribution notices requires knowledge of the relevant local law, which can be consulted at the municipality.
+An assessment of contribution notices requires knowledge of the relevant local law, which can be inspected at the municipality.

 Contributions for development facilities can reach a considerable amount.

 If the levying of contributions leads to particular hardship for the party liable to pay, it is at the discretion of the municipalities to mitigate this in a socially acceptable manner by means of equitable measures, e.g. payment by instalments, annuity, deferral or remission.
 The person liable to pay the contribution can submit an application to his municipality for this purpose.

 If you do not agree with a contribution notice, please ensure that you comply with the deadlines specified in the relevant appeal instructions.
 Once these deadlines have expired, the notice becomes final.

 Responsible for editing: Bayerisches Staatsministerium des Innern, für Sport und Integration